apmckinlay/natureapp/plants/wildlic.md

 visibility: high
 aka: ["American Licorice"]
 ---
-Wild Licorice grows near water in moist, well-drained sites in grasslands and foothills.
-A spike-like cluster of narrow pea-like yellowish-white **flowers** with an erect upper petal can be seen in **June** and **July**.
+Wild Licorice grow near water in moist, well-drained sites in grasslands and foothills.
+Spike-like clusters of narrow pea-like yellowish-white **flowers** with an erect upper petal can be seen in **June** and **July**.

-The plant is 12-40 in tall and **leaves** are composed of 11-19 long oval leaflets (1 in) on short branches.
-The flowers turn into oblong brown **seed pods** covered with long hooked prickles.
+The plants are 12-40 in tall and **leaves** are composed of 11-19 long oval leaflets (1 in) on short branches.
+The flowers turn into oblong brown **seed pods** covered with long hooked bristles.

 **Did you know?** The hooked bristles on the seed pods catch and cling to animal fur and human clothing distributing the seeds to new areas.
 [Ants](/insects/ants/) are attracted to the seeds and also help in distributing them.